-Triple star systems which are subject to von Zeipel-Lidov-Kozai cycles may be affected by general relativity, in particular when this leads to highly eccentric orbits.
-Since these cycles are the result of secular resonances between an inner and an outer orbit, variations in the parameters of the inner binary on a time scale similar to the secular resonance tend to quench the effect and reduce the extremes in the von Zeipel-Lidov-Kozai cycles.
+Triple star systems that are subject to von Zeipel-Lidov-Kozai cycles may be affected by general relativity, in particular, when this leads to highly eccentric orbits.
+Since these cycles are the result of secular resonances between an inner and an outer orbit, variations in the parameters of the inner binary on a timescale similar to the secular resonance tend to quench the effect and reduce the extremes in the von Zeipel-Lidov-Kozai cycles.

 The timescale on which the inner binary orbit is affected by general relativity is \citep{naoz2013resonant}